microsoft/CSS-Exchange/docs/Diagnostics/Test-ExchAVExclusions.md

 List of Folders and extensions Scanned by AV:
 $env:LOCALAPPDATA\BadExclusions.txt

-List of Unknown Processes:
+List of Non-Default Processes:
-$env:LOCALAPPDATA UnknownModules.txt
+$env:LOCALAPPDATA\NonDefaultModules.txt